Project: Guessing Game

 iteration if an exception occurs, skipping the comparisons.
 We can do this with a

-blocks to skip to the next iteration.
+continue statement within each of the catch blocks to skip to the next iteration.

 Finally, be sure to move the prompt output and player input logic into the loop so they